Exponential mixing of all orders for Arnol'd cat map lattices: Conclusions and outlook

 In this work we have studied, in detail, the large time asymptotic behavior of the correlation functions of observables, that describe the mixing properties of a special class of automorphisms, those of coupled Arnol'd cat maps, which are both symplectic and hyperbolic, on toroidal phase spaces and have computed the mixing time, in closed form.
 We have shown that the mixing time is given by $1/S_\mathrm{K-S},$ where $S_\mathrm{K-S}$ is the Kolmogorov-Sinai entropy.

-In the literature numerical studies of nonlinear systems with many degrees of freedom have shown similar dependence of the mixing time on the Kolmogorov-Sinai entropy; in our case we have an analytic result, which can be used to study the problem of relaxation of chaotic systems, subject to localized initial perturbations.
+In the literature numerical studies of nonlinear systems with many degrees of freedom have shown similar dependence of the mixing time on the Kolmogorov-Sinai entropy; in our case, however, what is of interest is that we have an analytic result, which can be used to study the problem of relaxation of chaotic systems, subject to localized initial perturbations.
+There aren't many examples of field theories, with tuneable non-locality, for which the relaxation dynamics can be analytically controlled and can capture the salient properties of holographic systems; our work adds new classes to this list.

 At the classical level it seems that there isn't any bound on how small the mixing time of the system can be; on the other hand, at the quantum level, studies of many-body quantum systems and the evolution of localized perturbations of black hole horizons seem to indicate that such a bound does, in fact, exist--the so-called ``scrambling time bound''~\cite{Sekino:2008he}--and is given by log $S_\mathrm{BH}$, where $S_\mathrm{BH}$ is the black hole entropy.

 The study of whether this bound is satisfied--or not--by the quantization of our system will be reported in future work.

 Our calculation is, also, relevant for the so-called Rokhlin conjecture, for which we clarify the conditions under which it may hold.

 Our results allow us to focus on the conditions for physical systems, that can minimize the mixing time, in the classical limit and set the stage for addressing how the mixing time of classical many-body systems is related to the scrambling time of the corresponding quantum systems.
 This is of relevance for understanding, on the one hand, transport properties of novel quantum materials, as well as the properties of quantum black holes~\cite{Hayden:2007cs,Sekino:2008he,maldacena2016bound}.
 To this end it is necessary to construct the corresponding unitary evolution operators for coupled Arnol'd cat maps, going beyond our previous work~\cite{Axenides:2013iwa}, for the case of the single Arnol'd cat map.